 Caution: ViewKit implements menu items as gadgets rather than widgets.
-This causes a problem in callbacks and other situations if you try to use certain Xt functions (such as XtDisplay(3Xt), XtScreen(3Xt), and XtWindow(3Xt)) that expect widgets as arguments.
-Therefore, you should use the more general functions (such as XtDisplayofObject(3Xt), XtScreenofObject(3Xt), and XtWindowofObject(3Xt)) when you need to obtain this information for ViewKit menu items.
+This causes a problem in callbacks and other situations if you try to use certain Xt functions (such as XtDisplay(3Xt), XtScreen(3Xt), and XtWindow(3Xt)), which expect widgets as arguments.
+Therefore, use the more general functions (such as XtDisplayofObject(3Xt), XtScreenofObject(3Xt), and XtWindowofObject(3Xt)) when you need this information for ViewKit menu items.